 Having just four strings also makes the ukulele less complex in terms of theory, compared to a guitar.
 A reduction in strings means scales and chords become simplified, with less confusing ninth and seventh notes coming into the mix.
 Ukuleles come in a variety of sizes but they’re all relatively small, compared to a guitar or bass, so younger kids won’t feel uncomfortable or have to stretch while playing.

-Another bonus here is that ukuleles are pretty cheap in comparison to stringed instruments like violins; even high-quality models cost less than $500.
+Another bonus here is that ukuleles are pretty cheap in comparison to stringed instruments like violins; even high-quality models cost less than $300.
 As well as this, they’re relatively quiet and portable, so you’ll have no trouble carrying one to lessons.
-With that in mind, finding someone to teach your children shouldn’t be a problem either, as most experienced guitarists will be able to explain how to play the ukulele no problem.
+With that in mind, finding someone to teach your children shouldn’t be a problem either.

-Recorders are also small, making them the perfect size for younger players and are affordable in comparison to something like a drum kit.
-So, it might worth buying one even if your kid isn’t entirely sure they want to get into music, who knows, after a bit of playing around they might want to start having lessons!
+Recorders are also small, making them the perfect size for youngsters and are affordable in comparison to something like a drum kit.
+So, it might worth buying one even if your kid isn’t entirely sure they want to get into music, who knows, after a bit of playing around they might want to start having lessons.
 On that note, schools usually teach recorder in class so you shouldn’t have an issue finding a teacher either.

 Violin is last on the list because unfortunately, it isn’t that easy for children to pick up due to being quite challenging in regards to achieving the correct fingering and tone.
 But it does make the list because once you get the knack, producing the correct intonation on a violin is a lifetime achievement, which in turn will significantly improve your child’s musical ear.